acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * k8s: indicates deployment under k8s
   * user: non-sudo user account (use $USER if deploying for yourself)
-  * domain: domain name of Acumos platorm (resolves to this host)
+  * domain: domain name of Acumos platform (resolves to this host)
   * generic|openshift: use generic k8s or openshift

 When the process is complete, the updated system-integration clone and environment